Do Go On - 234 - Andrew Thornton and the Cocaine Bear

 No.

-All right, Jr. go get my socks.
+All right, junior, go get my socks.

-You only get dad to get socks.
+Yelling at your dad to get socks.

 Sorry, not my rules, junior.